-Do you ever feel like your website is out of date or in need of a facelift, but you don’t quite know where to start?
+Do you ever feel like your website is out of date, bland, or in need of a facelift but have no idea where to start?

-Or, do you find yourself hunting online for hotel or bed and breakfast website design inspiration only to realize you don’t have the resources to get the job done?
+Or, do you find yourself hunting online for hotel or b&b website design inspiration only to realize you don’t have the resources to get the job done?

-We’ll help you understand the crucial components of a successful bed and breakfast website design and then reveal a few of our favorite examples.
-While an effective, well-designed website may seem like just a small piece of your integrated marketing strategy, it’s an extremely important one!
+Simple.
+First, we’ll help you understand the crucial components of successful bed and breakfast website design and then show you a few of our favorite examples.
+While an effective, well-designed website is just one piece of the integrated bed and breakfast marketing strategy, it is an important one.

-For some quick tips, get a free checklist of Six Things You Need to Have for an Effective B&B Website to kickstart your new design.
+Get a free checklist of 6 Things You Need to Have for an Effective B&B Website straight to your inbox when you sign up!

 6 Key Aspects of Successful Bed and Breakfast Web Design

-Before we provide you with bed and breakfast website design inspiration, we have a few simple recommendations to improve your current site.
-Consider these bed and breakfast website design improvements for quick and easy optimization!
-It’s no question that every bed and breakfast and hotel website design needs to include these important features.
+Before we dive into B&B and hotel website design inspiration, we need to offer some bed and breakfast website design tips to optimize your site!
+Luckily for you, many of the components listed below can be added to your site quickly and easily.
+Take a look at our list.
+It’s certain that every B&B and hotel website design needs to include these important features.
 For all our customers, we make sure that these key factors are covered before we do any additional work in hospitality search engine optimization (SEO).

 1. Responsive Web Design

 Does your bed and breakfast website look great on a phone, tablet, and desktop computer?
 If the answer is no, your first step to a better website is responsive web design.
-It’s imperative that your site adapts to screens of any resolution and is user-friendly.
-This is because it allows potential guests who found your inn on their mobile device to easily navigate your website and hence stay on your site longer.
-They’ll learn more about your accommodations and will be more likely to make a reservation.
+It’s important to have a responsive website, one that can adapt to screens of any resolution, for several reasons.
+The most obvious reason is that it allows guests who found your inn on their mobile device or tablet to easily navigate your website.
+If they can navigate your site, they will stay on your website longer.
+They will learn more about your accommodations and will be more likely to make a reservation.